anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 If no DNS host name exists, the registrar MUST be able to automatically create a DNS host name and the A and/or AAAA RRs for the address(es) used by the registrar for use in the SRV RR target field.
-This requirement exists to ensure that operators are not unnecessary required to configure a host name on a system that does not need one - and none is required to run a registrar.
+This requirement exists to ensure that operators are not unnecessarily required to configure a host name on a system that does not need one - and none is required to run a registrar.

 A registrar MAY use any unique identifiers of its host system as its instance name or host name.